 Indian Polity / Indian Union and States

-Linguistic reorganization of states in India was done majorly in 1956.
+Reorganisation of states in India based on languages was done majorly in 1956 through the States Reorganisation Act.
 But Andhra State is the first state to be formed on the language basis in 1953.
-For a long time, Andhra Mahasabha was demanding a separate state for the Telugu speaking people in the Madras Presidency.
+This was done earlier because, for a long time, Andhra Mahasabha was demanding a separate state for the Telugu speaking people in the Madras Presidency.

-In June, 1948, Constituent Assembly appointed Linguistic Provinces Commission headed by S.K.
+In June, 1948, the Constituent Assembly appointed Linguistic Provinces Commission (also called Dhar Commission) headed by S.K.
 Dhar along with two other members, Pannalal and Jagat Narain Lal.
-This Commission rejected the demand for linguistic states.
+The Dhar Commission rejected the demand for linguistic reorganisation of states.

 In December, 1948, the Central Government appointed a Committee comprising of Jawaharlal Nehru, Vallabhbhai Patel and Pattabhi Seetharamaiah,